camunda-community-hub/micronaut-camunda-platform-7/README.md

 By default, an in-memory H2 data source is preconfigured.
 Remember to add the runtime dependency `com.h2database:h2` mentioned in [Dependency Management](#dependency-management).

-However, you can configure any other database, e.g. in `application.yml`:
+However, you can configure any other database supported by Camunda, e.g. in `application.yml`:

 ```yaml
 datasources: